opengeospatial/HY_Features/section_7.md

 The HY\_IndirectPosition feature type defines the indirect position, expressed either as the absolute distance to a reference point, or relative to the reference point or to the distance (interpolative).
 Indirect position assigns to an feature of interest realizing an outfall a position in reference to an existing outfall realization using a linear river reference system.
 HY\_IndirectPosition carries four properties: absolute, relative, referenceLocation, riverReferenceSystem.
 An implementation may use ISO 19148(2012): LinearReferencing understanding the feature to be placed as an ‘Event’ at a *locating* indirect position  in distance to an already *located* outfall realisation, and this distance expressed  as a *linear Element* (flowpath)  *fromReferent*  (outfall realization) *towardsReferent* (outfall realization).

 The **absolute** attribute provide an distance expression as absolute value, including an indication of accuracy and precision of the absolute value; the **relative** attribute provides an expression for the relative and interpolative distance value.
 If required, an implementation shall use these attributes to express the absolute or relative value using the HY\_DistanceToRefPoint and HY_RelativePosition data types, or other basic types defined in ISO19103: Conceptual Schema.
 To express a relative position verbally, a term from the HY\_RelativePositionDescription  code list of terms commonly used in hydrology to describe a spatial relationship between two locations may be used.
-Note that alternative code lists may be used but should be related to the terms in Annex …, table ... [correct ref] using an appropriate formalism.
+Note that alternative code lists may be used but should be related to the terms in Annex …, table ... **[correct ref]** using an appropriate formalism.

 The **referenceLocation** association describes an existing outfall realization used for reference.
 If required, this association shall be used to identify a permanent reference location relative to which a position is assigned to an outfall, or the feature of interest realizing the outfall.

 The **riverReferenceSystem** association describes the special linear coordinate system applied to assign the position.
 If required, this association shall be used to identify the origin and shape of reference system used to place an outfall, or the feature of interest realizing the outfall; an implementation may use the HY_RiverReferenceSystem feature type defined in this standard.

 HY\_IndirectPosition feature type defines an indirect position, either expressed as the distance to a reference point or as position relative to a reference point or to the distance (interpolative).
-This type may use ISO 19148(2012): LinearReferencing understanding the (linearly represented) outfall as an 'event' in terms of ISO 19148 that associates the inflow/outflow node to be placed with the outflow/inflow node marked by the reference location.
 HY\_IndirectPosition associates four properties: *absolute*, *relative*, *referenceLocation*, *riverReferenceSystem*.

 | **Requirements Class** | [/req/hy_riverpositioningsystem/indirectposition] (/req/hy_riverpositioningsystem/indirectposition) |
 | --- | --- |